iBEAT-V2/iBEAT-V2.0-Docker/README.md

 # Updating
 ## Release notes for version 1.2.0
 * We have fixed the issue that the pipeline fails to run on newer gpus.
-The latest version can be acquired by: docker pull ibeatgroup/ibeat_v2:release120.
+The latest version can be acquired by: `docker pull ibeatgroup/ibeat_v2:release120`.
 * Using Cuda 11+cudnn 8 will increase the GPU memory needs.
 On our local testing, we noticed that the needed minimal GPU memory is around 5GB.